 What Type of Compensation Can Victims Recover?

 Various types of damages can be pursued in a car accident injury case, based upon the condition of the victim.
-An accident attorney in Las Vegas can help you obtain specific types of damages in a settlement or at trial, termed economic and non-economic damages for a range of losses.
+An accident lawyer in Las Vegas can help you obtain specific types of damages in a settlement or at trial, termed economic and non-economic damages for a range of losses.
 They include:

 - Medical coverage: The compensation awarded can cover up to 100% of your crash-related medical bills and care costs, including future medical bills for an ongoing or permanent disability.